Elderjs/template/src/routes/blog/is-elderjs-right-for-you.md

 We like to think that Elder.js is great a building **websites**, regardless of whether they are statically generated or server rendered.

-If you're building an "App" you can definitely use Elder.js with hooks (make sure to look at the <a href="/middleware/">`middleware`</a> hook) but you may also want to explore <a href="https://kit.svelte.dev/">SvelteKit</a> as there are lots of guides on authentication and other common needs for Apps.
+If you're building an "App" you can definitely use Elder.js but if you want client side routing make sure to check out <a href="https://kit.svelte.dev/">SvelteKit</a>.

 ## Common Use Cases for Elder.js